 Business Service Companies Split Between More WFH and Full Return to the Office

-The largest financial service company and card payment provider in the U.S. — Visa — alongside others like PayPal and Western Union intend to offer more employees the opportunity to work from home even after restrictions are lifted.
+The largest financial service company and card payment provider in the U.S. — Visa — alongside others like PayPal and Western Union intend to offer more employees the opportunity to work from home even after restrictions are lifted and new cases decline.
 At the other end, Omnicom and Interpublic expect their employees to return to in-office work once possible.
 Besides these, most companies offering business and financial services have yet to announce their future work from home models.

 Energy Companies Mostly Stick to Working From Home for Corporate Staff — For Now

 Companies in the energy industry faced one major challenge in adhering to health regulations and ensuring employee safety: The fact that a considerable share of their workforce is classified as essential or work in jobs that can’t be moved online.
 As such, many energy companies including Exxon Mobil and Chevron implemented work from home policies only for their office workers, while the rest of their staff continued working on-site with additional safety measures.
 Notably, Exxon and Chevron are #3 and #15 on the Fortune 100 list, respectively.

 Also worth mentioning is that the majority of Fortune 100 energy companies still have their office-using workforce at least partially telecommuting.
 The exception is Ohio-based Marathon Petroleum, which has switched to a hybrid model during the pandemic and plans to continue this arrangement down the line.

 And, while several major companies operating in the energy sector have not fully announced their plans for work from home policies after restrictions are fully lifted, Duke Energy, PBF Energy and Valero have announced they plan to fully return their workforce to the office as soon as the situation permits.